Mahakali: Jain Beliefs

+According to Jainism, Mahākālī is a sasana-devi, also called Yakshini, which is a class of female guardian deities.
+Some traditions state that she is the Yakṣiṇī of the 5th Tirthankara Sumatinatha, while others say she is the attendant deity of Suvidhinatha, the 9th Tirthankara.
+Mahākālī also refers to one of the sixteen Jain goddesses of learning, known as Vidya Devis.

+The Śvetāmbara traditions have two descriptions for the goddess Mahākālī.
+Both state that she rides on a man, but differ about what she holds in her hands.
+The Digambara form of Mahākālī is to be represented as standing on a corpse and bearing in her hands a bow, sword, fruit and weapon.
+She is mentioned in Chapter 3.3 of Trishashti Shalaka Purusha Caritra, where she is described as golden.

 In 12th century CE, the Achalgaccha of the Śvetāmbara sect of Jainism was established at Pavagadh by Acharya Aryarakshitsuri with promise of protection of sangha by Mahakali.
 He was unhappy with the wrong practices that had crept into the conduct of Jain monks due to the influence of yatis.
 He attempted reforms, but failed.
 Therefore, he ascended the hill to perform Sallekhana.
 Legend says that demi-goddess Mahakali appeared before him and requested the Acharya to not perform Sallekhana and said that he was the only one who could spread the truth.
 She asked him to start a new order based on the truth of the Agamas and assured him that she would safeguard the lay-followers of the new order and that they will prosper.
 Thus, in 1112 CE, Acharya Aryarakshitsuri founded the Achalgaccha (or Viddhipaksh) at Pavagadh, and installed demi-goddess Mahakali as the adhishthayika of the gaccha.
 The founder Śrāvakas of the gaccha installed the idol of Mahakali on the hill to mark their respects.
 This is the idol and the shrine which was later encroached upon by Hindus.
 Under guidance of Acharya Kalyansagarsuri, a monk and reformer of Achalgaccha, sravakas Sheth Vardhaman and Sheth Padamshin reconstructed the shrine of Mahakali at Pavagadh in 16th century CE.
 In a laudatory poem dedicated to Jirawala Parshvanatha and composed by Jain monk Dipvijay Kaviraaj in late 18th century CE, the temples existing in Pavagadh are described in detail.
 Mahakali has been considered to be the protecting deity of the Achalgaccha and its lay-followers.
-She is also the sasana-devi of the 5th Tirthankara Sumatinatha.